 Also in Touhou 8: Imperishable Night, the Stage 4 boss is either Reimu or Marisa, the two standard protagonists, who will blame you for the current incident and attempt to stop you.

 Similarly, in both of the Touhou Project fighting games, almost every character ends up fighting either Reimu or Marisa at some point in their story mode.

 The Watatsuki sisters, Toyohime and Yorihime, from the Spin-Off manga Silent Sinner in Blue.
 They're just trying to protect their home from invaders, with Reimu implicitly threatening to kill everyone on the moon at one point to make Yorihime take the fight seriously, and admits she will probably lose to Yorihime because the bad guys always lose, and they are the ones at fault in that incident.
 But because of the way the narrative is presented along with their Fantastic Racism, many readers came away thinking them as villains.

 General Warfield in StarCraft II, in stark contrast with his predecessor Edmund Duke.
-The litterally only reason Warfield is featured as an antagonist in some missions is because he is working for ArcturusMengsk.
-Other than that, he puts The Men First, is concerned about protecting the population of the Dominion and is remarquably brave.
+The literally only reason Warfield is featured as an antagonist in some missions is because he is working for ArcturusMengsk.
+Other than that, he puts The Men First, is concerned about protecting the population of the Dominion and is remarkably brave.
 In fact, while he initially isn't happy when Prince Valerian asks him to collaborate with Jim Raynor, they get along quite well after getting to know each other.
 His death screamsAlas, Poor Villain.